For more information or to schedule an appointment with MedStar Georgetown Pediatrics, please call our scheduling line.

 Patients admitted to the pediatric inpatient unit are cared for by three separate teams of doctors, depending on their condition:

-The PICU at Georgetown University’s Children’s Medical Center (GUCMC) is a multidisciplinary 18-bed unit that provides care for critically ill children under age 21.
-The unit is supported by the full spectrum of medical and surgical services available at GUCMC.
-Recent additions to these services include the pediatric liver and bowel transplant, as well as the pediatric epilepsy surgery programs.
+The PICU at Georgetown University’s Children’s Medical Center (GUCMC) is a multidisciplinary 14-bed unit that provides care for critically ill children under age 22.
+The unit is supported by the full spectrum of medical and surgical services available at MGUH.
+These services include the care of patients who need or have had a pediatric liver and bowel transplant, as well as the pediatric epilepsy surgery programs.

-To initiate a transport or consultation, referring physicians should page the on-call pediatric intensivist at 202-405-PICU (7428), who will remain in contact with all referring physicians to provide updates on their patients’ progress.
+To initiate a transport or consultation, referring physicians should page the on-call pediatric intensivist at 844-877-2424, who will remain in contact with all referring physicians to provide updates on their patients’ progress.
 We guarantee a rapid response to calls and brief turnaround time for transport if referral is needed.

 At our NICU, we want you and your baby to be a family while your baby is in our care, so we encourage you to participate in your baby's care and be an active member of our team—please ask us anything regarding your baby.